 Turns out, it ended disappointingly, sliding downhill like a rolling cheese wheel, after Martin quit being actively involved in the writing.

 So at that time, I made this list of my favorite and least favorite characters.
 The thing I found interesting about Game of Thrones was that the characters were subtle and morally complicated.
-Most characters could be open to alternative character interpretation.
+Most characters could be open to alternative interpretation.
 Was Shae a greedy backstabber, or a good woman caught up in bad circumstances?
 The moral complexity of the characters made for interesting discussion.

 That is, until seasons 7 and 8 reduced most major characters to cardboard cutouts of themselves.
 The showrunners simply cut the Gordian knot of moral complexity, creating simple, one-dimensional, heroes and villains out of characters who'd once been a lot more interesting.
-So, here's to the memory of Game of Thrones' past glory, a kind of tribute to who these characters were before they died or before the show assassinated their characters.
+So, here's to the memory of Game of Thrones' past glory, a tribute to who these characters were before they died or before the show assassinated their characters.

 The five characters I hated the most, followed by the five I liked the most.
 Many, I am hoping, will meet better fates in the books than they did in the show.